dartmouth-cs52-16x/16X-git-map/README.md

 (see earlier notes about rebase interactive), you can do your manual merge fixes in fewer, as there are fewer commits to have to edit.
 Otherwise you may be opening your text editor a lot.
-- A nice way to visualize your Git branches locally is by using GitX (http://rowanj.github.io/gitx/).

 #### Git Bash Scripts